 Following is a guest post from Penny Roach at .
 Penny believes in the life style choices of helping oneself stay healthy by eating well and remain in shape.
 One of her missions of blogging is also to talk about her journey from being an uninformed, wasteful consumer mom to a green, compassionate, eco-friendly mom.

-In this post, she shares 10 Easy Green Living Tips for families to become eco-friendly.
+In this post, she shares her go green ideas and green tips.
+Sit back and read about 10 Easy Green Living Tips for families to become eco-friendly.

 Yes, we live in a very modern, fast paced world.
 Our society resembles a fast food drive thru where we want instant gratification, all in the name of convenience.
 One would think that having all of the modern conveniences at our disposal would have created a better world and, in some ways, it has.
 But the sad fact is that we have also (albeit unwittingly) created a set of problems that are wreaking havoc with our environment.

 Many of the people I talk to are interested in going green, but they’re not convinced that any steps they would take would have enough of an impact to matter.
 Not true!
 Going green is a process and it can be approached in a variety of ways.
 Here are 10 Go Green Ideas and Easy Green Living Tips for your Family to go green today.
 And trust me…every little bit helps.